 Bedtime Solutions that Help Kids Go to Bed

-Unfortunately, with most of parenting, for things to go well, we need to be on top of our game as parents.
+Unfortunately, with most parenting, for things to go well, we need to be on top of our game as parents.
 So much of the success at bedtime depends on us.

 When we go into the evening with a plan and a routine, it all goes better.
-It’s when we get harried, have our own personal agenda or become annoyed that things tend to fall apart.
+It’s when we get harried, have our own personal agenda, or become annoyed that things tend to fall apart.

-Sticking to the following advice should greatly help your night time go more smoothly with your “night out” kids.
+Sticking to the following advice should greatly help your nighttime go more smoothly with your “night out” kids.

 Keep a Routine

-Routines help kids.
+Night-time routines help kids.
 They know what to expect.

-A 7:00 start time means that the evening get ready for bed routine takes 30 minutes.
+A 7:00 start time means that the evening get-ready-for-bed routine takes 30 minutes.
 Then, they have 30 minutes of chill time (explained below).
 Hopefully, they will fall asleep within the hour after that (ideally shorter).

-I have created the “I am Responsible for Me” printable that helps kids take know how to be responsible for their own stuff at different times of the day.
+I have created the “I am Responsible for Me” printable that helps kids take to know how to be responsible for their own stuff at different times of the day.